rykroon/blog/content/posts/json-rpc-vs-rest.md

 ### Pesky Path Parameters
 In REST, Path parameters are often used to identify a specific resource.
 For example, the path `/api/v1/books/123` would refer to the `book` object with an ID of `123`.
 On the server side, this requires extracting the parameter from the URL.

 In most cases, you’re likely using a framework in your programming language of choice that can automatically extract the parameters and cast them to the appropriate type, so this usually isn’t an issue.
-However, if you don’t have access to a framework—perhaps due to restrictions like closed-source requirements or operating in a memory-constrained environment—extracting that parameter manually can be tedious, at least when compared to the simplicity of a parameter in a JSON object.
+However, if you don’t have access to a framework, perhaps due to restrictions like closed-source requirements or operating in a memory-constrained environment, extracting that parameter manually can be tedious, at least when compared to the simplicity of a parameter in a JSON object.

 In the Go programming language, the ability to [extract path parameters](https://go.dev/blog/routing-enhancements) using just the standard library was only recently added.